The Sympathizer (miniseries): Development

-According to author Viet Thanh Nguyen, he insisted that any show adapted from his novel The Sympathizer be centered around Vietnamese people speaking Vietnamese.
-In early meetings, producers were uneasy about this requirement, but after political unrests during the Trump administration, the murders of George Floyd in 2020 and of six Asian-American women in Atlanta in 2021, the tone shifted.
+Author Viet Thanh Nguyen had stated prior to development that any show adapted from his novel The Sympathizer be centered around Vietnamese people speaking Vietnamese.
+In early meetings, producers were uneasy about this requirement, but this tone shifted following the 2021 Atlanta spa shootings.
+Around half of the dialogue in the series is in Vietnamese.

 In April 2021, Viet Thanh Nguyen announced that the novel had been optioned by A24 to be adapted into a television series with Park Chan-wook directing.
-Rhombus Media is also involved in the production.
-In July, HBO ordered the series from A24, and Robert Downey Jr. joined the project in a producer and co-star role.
+Rhombus Media was also listed as involved in the production.
+In July 2021, HBO ordered the series from A24, and Robert Downey Jr. joined the project in a producer and co-star role.
 The state of California awarded the production over $17.4 million in tax credits ensuring significant production would take place in state.
 Marc Munden and Fernando Meirelles were also hired to direct some episodes of the series.

-In August 2025, co-showrunners Park Chan-wook and Don McKellar were expelled from the Writers Guild of America for strikebreaking by writing for the miniseries during the 2023 strike.
+In August 2025, Park and McKellar were expelled from the Writers Guild of America for strikebreaking by writing for the miniseries during the 2023 strike.